 For the survey, people were interviewed by telephone using the CATI system (Computer Assisted Telephone Interview).

 Interviews were conducted from 20 to 31 August, 2018.

 OpinionWay conducted this survey following the ISO 20252 procedures and rules.

 The results of this survey should be read taking into account the uncertainties: 2.5 to 5.8 points at most for a sample of 305 respondents.

-Founded in 1998, Systancia is a recognized French software vendor in virtualization and cybersecurity, offering the next generation of application delivery infrastructure, focused on users and security: application virtualization and VDI solutions, external access security, privileged access management (PAM), single sign-on (SSO), and identity management (IAM).
+Founded in 1998, Systancia is a recognized French software vendor in virtualization and cybersecurity, offering the next generation of application delivery infrastructure, focused on users and security: application virtualization and VDI solutions, external access security, privileged access management (Privileged Access Management.
+MAP is a technology for managing access and authentication of authorized users,...), Single Sign-On authentication Single sign-on allows the user to be automatically authenticated by multiple applications,..., and identity management (IAM).
 Building on R&D as a growth engine, the Alsatian publisher relies on the technological value of its products and the proximity between its teams and its customers to meet the needs of users.
 Agile and in constant search of innovations, Systancia often outstrips the market leaders, breaking down the last barriers standing in front of it.

 In 2017, Systancia achieved a turnover of 6.4 million euros and has 82 employees in three locations: Sausheim, Paris and Rennes.